lzrv/cheatsheets/cnc.md

 6/ Create self-signed server certificate in one command: openssl req  -nodes -new -x509  -keyout ssl.key -out ssl.cert
 ```

+2. Move the custom key and cert to `cnc-umbrella-chart/local-dev/certs`

+* configure the helm chart to use your server host name instead of local.cim.com

 * Run install script
 ```bash